Aminata Mbengue Ndiaye

 Aminata Mbengue Ndiaye is a Senegalese politician.
 In 2012, she was appointed Minister of Livestock and Animal Production in the government of Prime Minister Abdou Mbaye and from 2014 under the government of Prime Minister Mahammad Boun Abdallah Dionne until 5 April 2019, when she was named Minister of Fishery and Maritime Economy Ministre des Pêches et de l’Economie maritime.
 She also serves as mayor of Louga, and is currently chair of the women's movement of the Socialist Party of Senegal.
 Previously, Ndiaye served as Minister of Women, Children and the Family, as well as Minister of Social Development and National Solidarity under the presidency of Abdou Diouf.

 Ndiaye is a member of the Pan-African Parliament.

 Biography

-Born to El Hadj Ali Mbengue, a civil servant, in Louga, Senegal.
-Attended Lycée Ahmed Fall in Saint-Louis and later Lycée Kennedy before École normale d'enseignement technique and École national d’économie appliqué (ENEA).
-Member of the Senegalese national basketball team at the Second All African Games in Lagos, Nigeria in 1973.
+She was born to El Hadj Ali Mbengue, a civil servant, in Louga, Senegal.
+She attended Lycée Ahmed Fall in Saint-Louis and later Lycée Kennedy before École normale d'enseignement technique and École national d’économie appliqué.
+She played on the Senegalese national basketball team at the Second All African Games in Lagos, Nigeria in 1973.